max1mde/SimpleLobby/README.txt

-You can use my code in your projekt.
+You can use my code in your project.
 But please give credits!

 ~Maxim